 The Living Wage Shortfall in Metro Vancouver

 While aggregate wages rise, many families still face an affordability gap, especially in Metro Vancouver.
 As of 2023, the living wage for a family of 4 in the region is $25.68/hour.
-However, one in three families earn less than this viable minimum to cover basic expenses.
+However, one in three families earns less than this viable minimum to cover basic expenses.

 Vancouver’s living wage increased by 6.6% from 2022 to 2023 as costs escalated rapidly.
 However, wages could have kept pace for many lower-income workers.
 Housing jumped 16.6% while food costs rose 6.1%, together adding over $4,000 in annual expenses for families.